vadupdawg/Cognitive-Triangulation-Pipeline/docs/pseudocode/graph_builder_agent/run_pseudocode.md

     -- TDD ANCHOR-- TEST that the run process logs its start.

     -- Step 1-- Load all Point of Interest (POI) reports from the SQLite database.
-    -- These reports are the results from the EntityScoutAgent.
+    -- These reports are the results from EntityScout.
     LOG "Loading all POI reports from the database." poiReports = CALL this._loadAllPoiReports()
     -- TDD ANCHOR-- TEST that `_loadAllPoiReports` is called.